ImperialCollegeLondon/safedata_validator/README.md

 1. You will need to have installed and set up `ete2` (see below).
-Once installed, the program will use `ete2` unless you explicitly tell it not to by adding the `--force_entrez` argument.
+Once installed, the program will use `ete2` unless you explicitly tell it not to by adding the `--use_entrez` argument.
 You might want to do this if you think your local copy of the NCBI database is out of date.

 2. The current list of valid location names is automatically downloaded